Hacking tutorials

 You will have to provide the following details:

 • The login URL of the application(for example [http://bank.pentest-ground.com/private-dev/signin.php].
-This is usually different from the target URL and is needed to contain the login form.
+This is usually different from the target URL and needs to include the login form.

 • The correct username and password